csdms/csdms-carpentry/lessons/shell/index.md

 > You need to download some files to follow this lesson:
 >
 > 1. Download [shell-novice-data.zip](./shell-novice-data.zip) and move the file to your Desktop.
-> 2. Unzip/extract the file (ask your instructor if you need help with this step).
-You should end up with a new folder called data-shell on your Desktop.
+> 1. Unzip/extract the file (ask your instructor if you need help with this step).
+You should end up with a new folder called **data-shell** on your Desktop.
+> 1. Download [pbs-examples.zip](./pbs-examples.zip) and move the file to your Desktop.
+> 1. Unzip/extract the file.
+You should end up with a new folder called **code-shell** on your Desktop.
-> 3. Open a terminal and type:
+> 1. Open a terminal and type:
 >
 > ~~~ {.input}
 > $ cd
 > ~~~
 >
-> In the lesson, you will find out how to access the data in this folder.
+> In the lesson, you will find out how to access the data in these folders.

 ## Topics